⦿ INSIGHTS

-Why we Invested in PipeBio: no-code SaaS for bioinformatics and drug development
+Why we Invested in PipeBio: No-code SaaS for Bioinformatics and Drug Development

 The human costs of the pandemic forced the scientific community to rethink how processes, such as drug development, can be done 10x faster than before.
 PipeBio is at the frontline of that development.

-Martin Krag Andersen
+Martin Krag

 Not long ago, biology was primarily a qualitative science.
 Scientists had to memorize incredible amounts of concepts, and it was challenging to speed up the workflows behind vital discoveries.
 However, the human costs of the pandemic forced the scientific community to rethink how processes, such as drug development, can be done 10x faster than before.